aadilmallick/my-notes-docusaurus/docs/AWS/AWS tutorial.md

 - **cognito**: if using basic email and password with email verification, cognito itself acts as an identity provider for the user pool
 - **third-party providers**: providers with OAuth 2.0 or SSO can be delegated to for obtaining JWT credentials and authenticating a user.

+#### User pool client in depth

+A user pool client (also called ) in Amazon Cognito enables multi-tenancy, where a single

+- It's essential because it enables your app to connect to the user pool for handling sign-in, sign-up, and authentication processes.
+- For typical web apps, this client doesn't need a secret, making it simpler to manage user authentication securely and efficiently.

 #### what user pools store

 User pools store the following information: